Updegrove v. Miyares

 Description: Wedding photographer Bob Updegrove challenged a state law, enacted July 1, 2020, that forces him to use his artistic talents to photograph same-sex weddings if he photographs weddings between one man and one woman.
 The law violates foundational rights set forth in the U.S. Constitution, including the First Amendment’s Free Speech and Free Exercise clauses.

-The law also forbids Updegrove from publicly explaining on his studio’s own website the religious reasons why he only celebrates wedding ceremonies between one man and one woman.
-Virginia considers such communications “discriminatory.”
-The law threatens initial fines of up to $50,000 and then $100,000 per additional violation, along with court orders that could force Updegrove to photograph events against his conscience if he wants to stay in business.
+Updegrove filed suit in 2020, challenging a recently enacted law that required him to offer and create photography celebrating same-sex weddings because he offered to create photography celebrating opposite-sex weddings.
+The law also prevented Updegrove from publicly explaining on his studio’s own website the religious reasons why he only celebrates wedding ceremonies between a man and a woman.
+The prior Attorney General of Virginia considered such communications “discriminatory.”
+The law threatened initial fines of up to $50,000 and then $100,000 per additional violation, along with court orders that could have forced him to photograph events against his conscience if he wanted to stay in business.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.